ChangWynn/CV/README.md

 - Applied a strong teamwork mindset as a sales associate to achieve collective targets at Tel and Com.
 - Actively engaged in pair programming and made valuable contributions to engineering projects at Makers Academy.

 ### Problem-Solving
+- Displayed quick-thinking and excellent problem-solving skills in the casino industry to provide quick and accurate payouts in a fast-paced environment, ensuring optimal game pace.
-- developed a system to keep track of customers' accessories orders during employment at Tel and Com.
+- Developed a system to keep track of customers' accessories orders during employment at Tel and Com.
-- created a method for rapid mental calculation of Baccarat's 225 to 1 payout during employment at the Empire Casino.
+- Created a technique for rapid mental calculation of Baccarat's 225 to 1 payout during employment at the Empire Casino.

 <!-- #### Self-Motivation
 - Self-driven attitude and highly disciplined with a strong commitment to setting and achieving objectives.